 It is estimated that the average ATP molecule in the body is broken down to ADP, which is then re-phosphorylated to ATP (mainly by oxidative energy metabolism), about 1000 – 1500 times a day.
 This amounts to recycling the body’s own weight of ATP.

 Although I’m not aware that Usain Bolt took creatine supplements, he ate a lot of meat, which would provide creatine.
 At the Olympics in Beijing (where he also won the 100 meter sprint), he thrilled the owners of McDonald’s by claiming he’d consumed about 1000 chicken McNuggets during the Olympics.
-His muscle creatine levels were probably pretty high.
-Sports nutritionists were shocked.
+Sports nutritionists were undoubtedly shocked to hear of his unhealthy eating habits, but his muscle creatine levels were probably pretty high.

 Creatine kinase is the enzyme that transfers the phosphate group from creatine phosphate to ADP, and from ATP back to creatine, reactions 2 and 4 above.
 Mice in which the gene for creatine kinase has been inactivated by genetic engineering do very little voluntary running (on the running wheel), have poor endurance, and their muscles are wasted (8).

 - Kamiński, M., M. Kręgielska-Narożna, and P. Bogdański.
 2020.
 Determination of the Popularity of Dietary Supplements Using Google Search Rankings.
 Nutrients 12:908.

 - Wax, B., C. M. Kerksick, A. R. Jagim, J. J. Mayo, B. C. Lyons, and R. B. Kreider.
 2021.
 Creatine for Exercise and Sports Performance, with Recovery Considerations for Healthy Populations.
 Nutrients 13.